BASIC-SOFTWARE/FireMess/README.md

 python3 fbvFULL.py
 ```
 Notes:
-**if you're having some problems open an issue by clicking the "Issues" button above **
+**if you're having some problems open an issue by clicking the "Issues" button above**

-After you have installed and ran the messenger
+After you have installed and ran the messenger type
-Type
 ```
 /clear
 ```